 The BRIC provides several qualified, permitted archaeological specialists engaged on a project-specific basis utilizing only the most knowledgeable talent for each undertaking to provide the highest quality deliverables.
 Every specialist is highly motivated and capable of performing tasks from survey, analysis, evaluations, and technical reporting consistent with professional requirements and guidelines.
 BRIC cultural resource staff currently holds annual antiquities permits for survey, excavation, monitoring, testing, and unmarked burials in New Mexico, Colorado, Arizona, Nevada, and Utah state lands.
 We maintain a permit to conduct non-collections survey on all lands under the jurisdiction of the Bureau of Indian Affairs SW regions of NM, CO, TX, and UT.
 Additionally, BRIC cultural staff are permitted to conduct survey, testing and data recovery on federal (BLM and USFS) lands in New Mexico, Utah, Nevada, Arizona, Colorado, and the Great Plains regions.
 The BRIC’s cultural resources professionals are experienced in the capabilities described below.

-- Corporate Status: Tribally-owned, 8(a) certified Small Disadvantaged Business
+- Corporate Status: Navajo Nation, tribally owned, 8(a) certified, HUBZone certified, Small Disadvantaged Business

 - DUNS Number: 046162882

-The BRIC is a SBA 8(a) certified professional science and technical services firm with an exceptional team of seasoned scientists, archeologists, engineers, and technicians.
+The BRIC is an SBA 8(a) and HUBZone certified professional science and technical services firm with an exceptional team of seasoned scientists, archeologists, engineers, and technicians.
 We provide a broad base of resources that support cutting-edge products and services and enhance our clients’ ability to manage their energy, environment, technology, and defense intelligence programs.

 WE SPECIALIZE IN: